awslabs/kubeflow-manifests/website/content/en/docs/deployment/cognito/manifest/guide.md

 1. Follow the [Configure Load Balancer Controller]({{< ref "/docs/add-ons/load-balancer/guide.md#configure-load-balancer-controller" >}}) section of the load balancer guide to setup the resources required by the load balancer controller.

-## 4.0 Build the manifest and deploy Kubeflow
+## 4.0 Build the manifests and deploy Kubeflow

-Install Cognito with a single command.

 {{< tabpane persistLang=false >}}
 {{< tab header="Kustomize" lang="toml" >}}